 During the year ended June 30, 2018, the District implemented the provisions of Governmental Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
 These standards apply to all public employers that pay any part of the cost of retiree health benefits for current or future retirees.
-The District's has a total OPEB liability (TOL) of \$202,594,883 as of June 30, 2022.
+The District's has a total OPEB liability (TOL) of \$159,181,215 as of June 30, 2023.

-In December 2005, the District issued \$153,749,832 aggregate principal amount of Taxable 2005 Limited Obligation OPEB (Other Postemployment Benefits) Bonds to fund a \$150,000,000 deposit to the Retiree Health Benefit Program Fund.
+In December 2005, the District issued \$153,749,832 aggregate principal amount of Taxable 2005 Limited Obligation OPEB (Other Postemployment Benefits) Bonds to fund a \$150,000,000 deposit to the Retiree Health Benefit Program Fund, known as "Trust 1" (revocable) and "Trust 2" (irrevocable).
 The Retiree Health Benefit Program Fund has been invested in various financial instruments as directed by the District's Retirement Board of Authority and/or an investment advisor as selected by the Retirement Board of Authority.
 The District may cause a draw from the Retiree Health Benefit Fund for the payment of Retiree Health Benefit Costs or defeasance of Outstanding Bonds.
 From time to time, the District has made deposits and withdrawals from the Retiree Health Benefit Program Fund in accordance with the Indenture of Trust.
-As of June 30, 2022, the balance of the Retiree Health Benefit Program Fund was \$1,146,202.
+As of June 30, 2023, the balance of the Retiree Health Benefit Program Fund's revocable Pre-2004 OPEB Trust 1 was \$181,962,886, and the balance of the irrevocable Post-2004 OPEB Trust 2 was \$1,258,268.